 - Good management teams who care about shareholder returns.

 - Returns-focused capital allocation and prudent balance sheet management.

-- Fundamental research is critical in helping us to identify these characteristics and exploit market inefficiencies:
+- Fundamental research is critical in helping us to identify these characteristics and seek to exploit market inefficiencies:

 - Focus on the long term.
 Be patient.

 - Gain a better understanding of the durability of a company’s prospects than the market.

 - More accurately assess a company’s intrinsic value than other market participants.

 - Typically 40-70 stock portfolio

 - Individual positions typically range from 0.50% to 6.00%.